-Your Personal Advisor should have contacted in the first week of Term 1.
-If you have not been contacted by a Personal Advisor by teaching week two of term one, please contact the Faculty Office, who will give you the contact details of your Personal Advisor.
-Please reply and go and meet your Personal Advisor at least once, even if you do not have any problem, just to make contact.
+Your Personal Advisor should contact you in the first week of Term 1.
+If you have not been contacted by a Personal Advisor by teaching week two of term one, please contact them directly yourself.
+The list of Personal Advisors is listed below.
+Please meet your Personal Advisor at least once, even if you do not have any problem, just to make contact.
 It will make it easier later if you ever have a problem and need help or direction.

-Please note that for Masters Students the Personal Tutor is the MA Programme Convenor.
+Please note that for Masters Students the Personal Advisor is the MA Programme Convenor.